top of page

 No previous experience is necessary.
 All training is provided, free of cost, at local stations and at the county's own state-of-the-art training facility off Sycolin Road.
 We will teach you everything you need to know to be a safe and strong contributor to our team.
 You will receive a combination of on-the-job training and formal instruction.
 Safety is our Number 1 priority, and we will not put you into a position until you are ready for what is required.

-If an operational firefighting or EMS role is not for you, there are many other ways to contribute as an administrative volunteer.
+If an operational firefighting or EMS role is not for you, there are many other ways to contribute as a Support Services or administrative volunteer.

 VOLUNTEER OPPORTUNITIES